A bit of history

 My research is focused on Machine Learning and Optimisation, with applications mainly in Operations Research, Bioinformatics and Robotics.

-I have co-authored a total of 75 publications, including 6 book chapters, 22 journal papers and 47 publications in conferences.
-I was a co-investigator in 13 research grants totalling over AU$ 1.2 million in funding since 2006; and in 2011, I got the Pro-Vice Chancellor's Award for Research Excellence (from the Faculty of Engineering and Built Environment).
+I have co-authored a total of 80 publications, including a conference proceedings, 6 book chapters, 23 journal papers and 51 publications in conferences.
+I was a co-investigator in 15 research grants totalling over AU$ 1.4 million in funding since 2006; and in 2011, I got the Pro-Vice Chancellor's Award for Research Excellence (from the Faculty of Engineering and Built Environment).

 Furthermore, I have co-authored three software tools: the NP-Opt, which is an object-oriented framework for combinatorial optimisation based on genetic and memetic algorithms; the NBIMiner - a visualization and data processing tool for gene expression microarrays; and the GIM, to data mine protein-protein interaction information from the web repository iHOP.